Sega Saturn Architecture

 Having explained the origins, let’s take a look at the shipped product.

 This console has not one but two Hitachi SH-2 CPUs running at ~28.63 MHz each [5].
 While both physically identical, they are placed in a master-slave state, where the first one may send commands to the second one.
-This can achieve some degree of parallelism, albeit both sharing the same external bus [6] (which can lead to congestion).
+This can achieve some degree of parallelism, albeit both sharing the same external bus [6] (which is prone to congestion).

 Hitachi packaged different variants of the SH-2 and sold them as part of a series called ‘SH7600’.
 All of them feature [7]: